git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 demystified*](http://www.linusakesson.net/programming/tty/index.php) by Linus
 Åkesson (available online) dives into the TTY and is a good read as well.

-There is also a lot to glean off the history of Unix, 4.2 BSD, etc. It is interesting and I probably could have a coffee / tea with you discussing it for hours.
+Much more exists to glean off the history of Unix, 4.2 BSD, etc. It is interesting and I probably could have a coffee / tea with you discussing it for hours.
 You could look at it from multiple perpsectives (The C Language, anything from the Unix/BSD lineage, etc.) and some clever fellow would likely chime in